conda/conda/docs/source/intro.rst

     $ conda create -n py33 python=3.3 anaconda

-Here, 'py33' is the name of the environment to create, and "anaconda" is the meta-package that includes all of the actual Python packages comprising the Anaconda distribution.
-When creating a new environment and installing the Anaconda meta-package, the numpy and python versions can be specified, e.g. "numpy=1.7" or "python=3.3".
+Here, 'py33' is the name of the environment to create, and 'anaconda' is the meta-package that includes all of the actual Python packages comprising the Anaconda distribution.
+When creating a new environment and installing the Anaconda meta-package, the NumPy and Python versions can be specified, e.g. ``numpy=1.7`` or ``python=3.3``.

 .. code-block:: bash

     $ conda create -n py26 python=2.6 anaconda

-After the environment creation process completes, adjust your PATH variable to point to this directory.
+After the environment creation process completes, adjust your **PATH** variable to point to this directory.
 On Linux/MacOSX systems, this can be easily done using: